 Our guide Hemant parked in front of a colorful gate, that you usually find outside Buddhist monasteries.
 He then asked us to go and visit the palace while he waited.
 I assumed we would walk to the ruins, click some pictures and come back.
 There was a small colorful building right after the gate, but no this was not our destination.
-We walked past a lake, we admired it for few minutes and then started walking on the well-laid path that seemed to be leading into a jungle.
+We walked past a lake, we admired it for a few minutes and then started walking on the well-laid path that seemed to be leading into a jungle.

-Path to Rabdentse Ruins
+The path to Rabdentse Ruins

 We walked on a narrow path surrounded by dense tall trees, many of them covered in green moss leaving no space for any other color.
 It is when we were surrounded by green all around and with nuanced sounds of the forests buzzing all around that we noticed the shining stones beneath our feet.
 My first instinct was these stones are painted, but then every stone there glistened and painting them was not a possibility.
 I looked closely and they looked like bricks of gold and silver.

 We moved a little ahead and saw piles of stones balanced on each other.
 These stones to me are signs of travelers who have traveled the same path before you.
-It is also a form of collective art where people who never meet end up creating a momentary art together – leaving space for the future travelers to contribute.
+It is also a form of collective art where people who never meet end up creating a momentary art together – leaving space for future travelers to contribute.